 Credit Karma Tax

-DIY Tax offers 100% free federal and state filing for everyone.
-Their user interface is a bit clumsy, but it proves accurate and usable.
-They even allow you to import your prior year’s taxes for your reference.
-Real estate investors and small business owners need to be careful with this platform.
+However, real estate investors and small business owners need to be careful with this platform.
 The depreciation and amortization calculators can be confusing.
-Their software offers technical support, but they push Liberty Tax Service offices for tax support.
+The software comes with limited technical assistance, but they push Liberty Tax Service offices for more robust tax support.
 The software doesn’t come with an audit support guarantee.

-DIY Tax is sponsored by Liberty Tax, and you will see ads for their offices in the software.
-Remember, filing in a Liberty Tax office isn’t free.
+DIY Tax is sponsored by Liberty Tax Service, and you will see ads for its offices in the software.
+However, filing in a Liberty Tax office isn’t free.

 Superlatives: Runner-up Best Free Filing Service

 eSmart Tax and DIY Tax are the same software package.
 However, you have to pay for eSmart Tax.
 Why would you pay?
 The Deluxe and Premium packages offer unlimited phone or email support from tax specialists.
 This is important if you need tax questions answered.
 However, in most cases, eSmart Tax is a software package to avoid, it’s simply too expensive to be considered worthwhile.

 |Best For||1040EZ||Homeowners, people with dependents, sole proprietors||Stock market investors without capital gains or losses||Freelancers, real estate investors, people who sold a home in the previous years|

-TaxSlayer has an incredible user interface and helpful support articles.
+TaxSlayer has an incredible question and answer user interface and helpful support articles.
 When it comes to itemizing deductions or finding credits, it is one of the easiest to use tax software packages on the market.

 Unlike most tax software, TaxSlayer supports all forms on its second-tier Classic level.
 This means that anyone could complete their entire tax return at a relatively low price.
-Their Premium level gives you access to live chat support, audit protections, and help from tax professionals.
+TaxSlayer’s Premium and Ultimate levels gives you access to live chat support, audit protections, and help from tax professionals.
 The Self Employed tier offers similar but it doesn’t offer audit protection.

-However, TaxSlayer has two demerits.
-First, you cannot import a prior year’s tax return from a competitor.
-The only tax information you can use is information you entered into TaxSlayer during a previous tax year.
-Second, TaxSlayer doesn’t allow you to see internal calculations for depreciation and amortization.
+However, TaxSlayer has one demerit.
+It doesn’t allow you to see internal calculations for depreciation and amortization.
 That makes TaxSlayer inappropriate if you’re a real estate investor or self-employed.

 |Best For||1040EZ||All others (itemizers, stock market investors, real estate investors, self-employed, etc.)||Comes with audit assistance, ask a task professional, and live chat support|

-Superlatives: Best for self-employed, Runner-up Best for Maximizing Deductions and Credits
+Superlatives: Best for self-employed, Runner-up Best for Itemizers

-For the most part, TaxAct simplifies tax filing.
-It uses simple questions, helpful knowledge articles, and easy navigation to help you complete your taxes.
-They even make it easy to import your prior year’s taxes into their software.
-TaxAct also offers some of the best guidance if you’re a stock market investor or self-employed.
+TaxAct uses simple questions, helpful knowledge articles, and easy navigation to help you complete your taxes.
+It’s even easy to import your prior year’s taxes into the software.
+The one area where TaxAct shin

 Despite all these praises, the software stumbles somewhat on its real estate coverage.
 The depreciation calculator seems clumsy in certain areas.
 Plus, it’s interface isn’t as easy to use as most of the top software packages, but it’s prices are nearly as high.

 |Best For||All major schedules supported||Anyone who wants audit support|

-According to 1040.com, tax filing should be smart and simple.
-If you’re a new filer or a freelancer with basic expenses, 1040.com delivers.
+According to 1040.com, tax filing should be smart and simple, and to a certain extent, 1040.com delivers.
 The software is friendly and informative.
 It offers free live chat and email technical support.
-They also have support articles that are approachable and informative.
+It also offers support articles that are approachable and informative.

 |Best For||1040EZ||Stock market investors||Self-employed, real estate investors, itemizers|